-- 4. This opinion of media is part of a wider social development.
-Journalists are far from alone experiencing a decrease in public confidence in them.
-Society has shown a growing distrust of almost all professions and institutions in recent years. - 5.
-Add to all this the very different tenor in our nation's life since 9/11 and the very powerful feelings of national pride and protectiveness that have surged through our land.
+- 4. -- This is part of a wider social development.
+Journalists are far from alone in experiencing a decrease in public confidence in them.
+Society has shown a growing distrust of almost all professions and institutions in recent years. - 5. -- Add to all this the very different tenor in our nation's life since 9/11 and the very powerful feelings of national pride and protectiveness that have surged through our land.
 This has had a profound impact on journalism.
-There was a great deal of wonderful journalism practiced in the wake of 9/11, but it tended to be journalism that made us feel good, that brought us together, not journalism that challenged the prevailing thinking - a harder kind of journalism to do in such a climate.
-Remember the USA Patriot Act, which Congress passed quickly in the wake of 9/11 - Its name alone should raise a red flag, in my view.
+There was a great deal of wonderful journalism practiced in the wake of 9/11, but it tended to be journalism that made us feel good, that brought us together, not journalism that challenged the prevailing thinking -- a harder kind of journalism to do in such a climate.
+Remember the USA Patriot Act, which Congress passed quickly in the wake of 9/11?
+Its name alone should raise a red flag, in my view.
 Yet thorough and digging coverage was virtually nonexistent regarding this legislation.
-Here was a law allowing federal investigators to search homes more freely, to tap email and phone calls, to share information with intelligence agencies, to narrow the applications of the Freedom of Information Act - yet you'd have thought there was nary a need for scrutiny of its effect.
+Here was a law allowing federal investigators to search homes more freely, to tap e-mail and phone calls, to share information with intelligence agencies, to narrow the applications of the Freedom of Information act -- yet you'd have thought there was nary a need for scrutiny of its effect.
 This was partly of course because Congress was so pliant at that moment in our nation's history.
 But we in the media were pliant, as well.

 President Bush, I think, has done a very skillful job of making anyone who questions anything look unpatriotic.
 But this is a president who was prone to keeping things close to his chest BEFORE 9/11.
 And journalistic failure to prod and probe are not acts of patriotism.
 Indeed, skepticism IS an act of patriotism for journalists.
-But we in journalism have grown far more worried out being disliked in recent years than we used to be.
+But we in journalism have grown far more worried about being disliked in recent years than we used to be.
 Now, on top of that, we must fear being labeled "unpatriotic."
+And too few of us have stood up well to these challenges.